halcyonseeker/leibowitz/README.md

       variable and disable it in the test harness.
 Could do something fancy too like pass in a custom stream and print that if there are problems.
+- [ ] When listing and displaying data, we should check if the associated file exists on disk so that the cli and web may be able to easily display warnings.
+This would probably best be done with an extra slot on the datum class.

 ### Web